-"Did what?" asked Nick, ambling into the house, Mephisto close on his heels, his brother and Zack bringing up the rear.
+"Did what?" asked Nick, ambling into the house, Mephisto, one of our nicknames for the commie dog, close on his heels, Alex and Zack bringing up the rear.
 My two sons and my fiancé took in the apparent standoff and formed a protective phalanx around me.
 Ralph, spying his favorite human, flew to Zack and settled on his shoulder.
 Outnumbered, Lucille's mouth tightened.
 She turned her attention to her dog.
 "Come to mother, Manifesto."
 Devil Dog refused to budge.
 At some point over the last few months, he'd transferred his allegiance to Nick.
 Lucille stomped over to Nick and grabbed the leash out of his hands.
 "Give me back my dog!"
 When she yanked on the leash, the dog responded by sitting on his haunches.
+Nick bent down and unhooked the leash from the dog's collar.
 "He doesn't want to go with you," said Alex, stating the obvious.